|for Families of Children with Disabilities|

 There are several federal laws that have been enacted to protect the rights of individuals with disabilities, including children.
 State laws are also in place to ensure protection of the those rights, and may govern if they provide greater protection than federal laws.

 The US Department of Justice hosts this site, full of information about the American with Disabilities Act.
-It's best to start with the index.
-The "General ADA Publications and Information" page is helpful, as is the "ADA Resources" page.
+The "Introduction to ADA" page is helpful, as is the "Topics of Interest" page.

 This site provides information on major topics covered by IDEA 2004.
 It has excellent video clips on Early Intervening Services/RTI, Individualized Education Program, Discipline, Highly Qualified Teachers, Procedural Safeguards, and other important topics.